chris-billys15/MovieMVP/README.md

 # MovieMVP
-a simple android program to search movies using design pattern
+a simple android program to search movies from omdb API using design pattern Model, View, Presenter (MVP)